LIVE Garden Report: Celtics vs Timberwolves Postgame Show | Powered by BetOnline & Coda - CLNS Media

 The Celtics welcome Karl-Anthony Towns and the Timberwolves to Boston on Sunday night.
-Join the Celtics Postgame Show as A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano, and host John Zannis break it all down.
+Join the Celtics Postgame Show as A. Sherrod Blakely, Jimmy Toscano, and host John Zannis break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs